-The South Auckland Branch is one of 50 national branches that work on a variety of conservation activities, from re-forestation to lobbying, bird monitoring to weed-busting.
+The South Auckland Branch is one of 50 national branches working on a variety of conservation activities including re-forestation, lobbying, bird monitoring and weed-busting.

 Our monthly meetings are open to the public and always feature presentations on a diverse range of local and national topics.

-The South Auckland Branch has an active Kiwi Conservation Club with exciting activities that introduce children to nature and teach them to value native plants and animals.
-More...
+We have an active Kiwi Conservation Club with exciting activities that introduce children to nature and teach them to value native plants and animals

 What We Do

 The South Auckland branch is involved in forest restoration, pest busting, litter-picking and improving the region’s waterways.
-This branch also looks after its two reserves, Olive Davis & Ngaheretuku which require constant up keep and attention.
-More...
+This branch also looks after its two reserves, Olive Davis & Ngaheretuku which require constant upkeep and attention.
+Read more.

 South Auckland Branch manages 2 of the 38 New Zealand Forest and Bird reserves and sanctuaries.